Brand Resource Center

 When sending an automated message through Personify, the dual, three-color horizontal logo should be used across the top of the message.
 If legibility is compromised, default to the dual, three-color vertical logo.

-Employee signatures should follow the standardized design of the appropriate logo (dual, vertical three-color logo) to the left, with the social media icons under the logo.
+Employee signatures should follow the standardized design of the appropriate logo (Academy, Association or Dual logo, based on the department or team the employee works in) to the left, with the social media icons under the logo.
 Employee information such as name, position and contact information is to the right of the logo.
 Clicking the AAOS logo should direct users to aaos.org.

 Video